-As previously mentioned, the state broadband team has conducted 23 listening sessions this year to get valuable stakeholder and community feedback.
-The state has also actively promoted the Affordable Connectivity Program (ACP).
+As previously mentioned, the state broadband team has conducted 14 listening sessions this year to get valuable stakeholder and community feedback to inform current and future programs.
+The state has also actively promoted the Affordable Connectivity Program (ACP) while it was available.

-While the funds have been obligated, the projects have not yet started.
-The state expects to have more activities to report on community engagement related to these projects in the next reporting period.
+The state expects to have more activities to report on community engagement related to these projects in the next reporting period especially regarding the impact of our 1B program.